ACTIVITIES OF DR BINDU MENON FOUNDATION

 Bothe epilepsy and stroke patients have their ID card issued from Dr. Bindu Menon Foundation.

-6) SCHOOL AND COLLEGE PROGRAMEE (SCP)
+9) SCHOOL AND COLLEGE PROGRAMEE (SCP) and social organizations

 We conduct regular SCP’s for students so that they understand that epilepsy is not a stigma.
 Need for a healthy brain in the young population is required.
 Information about stroke recognition and importance of time is counseled.
 The SCP’s have been very rewarding as students are more perceptive to information about illness.
 We feel that, as children are the building block of the future strong society; a clear understanding of certain illness will help in making a healthy future.